Rocky Anderson (wrestler): American Pro Wrestling (1997)

 Mills performed for American Pro Wrestling (APW) in 1997.

-In 1997; Mills is defeated by Chief Jay Eagle in Mocksville, North Carolina on November 7, Mills is again defeated by Chief Jay Eagle in Clover, South Carolina on November 8 and Chief Jay Eagle and Banjo Bucky win against Mills and Manny Fernandez by disqualification at the National Guard's Armory in King's Mountain, North Carolina on November 22.
+In 1997; Mills was defeated by Chief Jay Eagle in Mocksville, North Carolina on November 7, Mills is again defeated by Chief Jay Eagle in Clover, South Carolina on November 8 and Chief Jay Eagle and Banjo Bucky win against Mills and Manny Fernandez by disqualification at the National Guard's Armory in King's Mountain, North Carolina on November 22.

 Personal life

 Although he was billed as such at various times, Mills is not actually related to Gene Anderson, Ole Anderson, Bryant Anderson, Pat Anderson, C. W. Anderson or any other members of the Anderson family.